RobertDresler/CalendarFoundation/README.md

 # CalendarFoundation
-Simple Date selector for iOS apps

-- Let user select certain day or not
+Simple date selector for iOS apps based on Swift.
+Let user select certain day from calendar (or not).

 ---
 ### Install